MrPurpleSocks/AM32-MultiRotor-ESC-firmware_S.Port/README.md

-# AM32-MultiRotor-ESC-firmware
+# AM32-MultiRotor-ESC-firmware_S.Port
 Firmware for ARM based speed controllers
 <p align="left">
   <a href="/LICENSE"><img src="https://img.shields.io/badge/license-GPL--3.0-brightgreen" alt="GitHub license" /></a>
 </p>

-The AM32 firmware is designed for STM32 ARM processors to control a brushless motor (BLDC).
+The TNL AM32 firmware is designed for STM32 ARM processors to control a brushless motor (BLDC).
 The firmware is intended to be safe and fast with smooth fast startups and linear throttle.
-It is meant for use with multiple vehicle types and a flight controller.
-The firmware can also be built with support for crawlers.
-For crawler usage please read this wiki page [Crawler Hardware](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware/wiki/Crawler-Hardware-and-AM32)
+It ~~has been~~ is being modified to support S.Port and FrSky Recievers, this was specifically modfied for use with Team Ninth Life Robots.

 ## Features

-AM32 has the following features:
+TNL AM32 has the following features:

 - Firmware upgradable via betaflight passthrough, single wire serial or arduino
 - Servo PWM, Dshot(300, 600) motor protocol support